 The first year is devoted to the acquirement of a correct pronunciation, a working vocabulary, and such an acquaintance with elementary grammatical principles as will enable the student to read simple narrative prose.
 The first thirty-nine lessons of Fraser and Squair's French Grammar are covered during the year, together with the mastery of the regular conjugations and the most common of the irregular verbs.
-This work is supplemented by the reading of easy texts and by constant practice in composition.
+This work is supplemented by the reading of Snow and Lebon's Easy French and by constant practice in composition.

-Textbooks: French Grammar, by Fraser and Squair, Easy French, by Lebon, and Preparatory French Reader, by Super.
+Textbooks: French Grammar, by Fraser and Squair, and Easy French, by Lebon.